Natural extensions of unimodal maps: virtual sphere homeomorphisms and prime ends of basin boundaries: Preliminaries

 \begin{convention}[Standing assumptions for unimodal maps] All unimodal maps~$f:[a,b]\to[a,b]$ in this paper will be assumed to satisfy the following conditions: \begin{enumerate}[(a)] \item $10\Infs{1} \prec \kappa(f)$. \item If~$\kappa(f)$ is not a periodic sequence, then distinct points of~$[a,b]$ cannot share a common itinerary. \item For each~$n>0$ and each $\mu\in\{0,1\}^\N$, there are at most two fixed points of $f^n$ with itinerary~$\mu$.
 If there are two such points, then $\kappa(f) = \sigma^r(\mu)$ for some~$r$. \end{enumerate} \end{convention} Condition~(a) says that~$f$ cannot be subjected to a two-interval renormalization: it is equivalent to requiring that the topological entropy $h(f)$ of $f$ be greater than $\frac{1}{2}\log2$.
 Conditions~(b) and~(c) are trivially satisfied by tent maps of slope greater than~1, for which no distinct points share a common itinerary.
 It follows from standard results in the theory of unimodal maps that they are also satisfied by quadratic maps, and indeed by any $C^3$ unimodal map with non-flat turning point, no points of inflection, and negative Schwarzian derivative.

-Note that when we consider standard {\em families} of unimodal maps such as the quadratic family and the tent family, we can apply a parameter-dependent affine change of coordinates so that the dynamical interval is constant throughout the family.
+Note that when we consider standard {\em families} of unimodal maps such as the quadratic family and the tent family, we can apply a parameter-dependent affine change of coordinates so that the core is constant throughout the family.

 The following notation will be useful: \begin{defn}[$\re$, the point $\hx$ symmetric to $x$] Let~$f\colon[a,b]\to[a,b]$ be a unimodal map with turning point~$c$.
 We denote by~$\re$ the unique point of $(c,b]$ with $f(\re)=f(a)$.
 If $x\in[a,\re]$, we denote by $\hx$ the unique point of $[a,\re]$ which satisfies $f(\hx)=f(x)$, and $\hx\not=x$ unless $x=c$. \end{defn}